 Example 2.
 Same facts as Example 1, except that the permissible appointees of S's power of appointment are "such one or more persons, other than S, S's estate, S's creditors, or creditors of S's estate."
 The permissible appointees do not constitute a defined and limited class.
-Accordingly, the corpus of the trust passes at S's death to D if D is then living or, if D is not then living, to D's then living successors in interest.
+Accordingly, the principal of the trust passes, at S's death, under a reversionary interest to D or D's transferee or successor in interest.